 top of page

-Meet our MHFA Coordinator, Casey Coy!
-She can answer all of your questions related to our Mental Health First Aid courses.
+Our MHFA Coordinator, Casey Coy, can answer all of your questions related to our Mental Health First Aid courses.

 • Mental Health First Aid for Public Safety – For law enforcement officers and criminal justice staff.